OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **12\.
 Cookies and pixels**

 "Cookies" are small files that enable us to store specific information related to you, the User, on your PC or other end device while using the XING services.
-Cookies help to analyze usage frequency, the number of people who use our website, user behavior on our website, advertising effectiveness, and to increased security and tailor our service offering to your needs.
+Cookies help to analyse usage frequency, the number of people who use our website, user behaviour on our website, advertising effectiveness, and to increased security and tailor our service offering to your needs.

 After you have logged in to the XING Services with your username and password, XING uses so-called "session cookies" in order to identify you during the course of your session.
 Upon the termination of your session, the session cookie will be automatically deleted.
 You can save session cookies on your computer to enable automatic login for subsequent sessions by activating the function: "Login automatically on this computer".
 Session cookies will then store parts of your login data in encrypted form.
 If you select automatic login, please be aware that this will then only be possible on the same computer on which the cookie was first saved, i.e. an automatic login on two (2) different computers is not possible.

 XING Services also use "permanent cookies" to record information about visitors to the XING Websites who repeatedly use the XING Services.
 Permanent cookies are designed to help us continually improve the products and services we offer you.
-Permanent cookies do not contain personal information such as your name, IP address, etc., meaning that we do not generate profiles based on user behavior.
+Permanent cookies do not contain personal information such as your name, IP address, etc., meaning that we do not generate profiles based on user behaviour.

 You can edit the settings of your browser to prevent cookies from being stored, to limit the storage of cookies to certain websites, or such that your browser informs you every time a cookie is sent.
 You can also delete cookies from your PC’s hard drive at any time.
 However, please note that you will not be able to take advantage of the XING Services if session cookies are deactivated.

 Third-party cookies could also be stored on your PC or end device when using XING and/or XING applications which are partially or entirely provided by third parties.
 You can prevent such cookies from being stored in your browser by adjusting the browser settings accordingly.

 XING uses so-called pixels, Web beacons, clear GIFs and other similar mechanisms ("Pixels").
 A pixel is an image file or link to an image file added to the Website code but not sent to your end device (e.g. PC, smartphone, etc.).
-Pixels are largely used for the same reasons as cookies, i.e. to analyze the number of people who use our website or, if the user's e-mail program allows HTML, to determine whether and when an e-mail was opened.
-Pixels help us to check and optimize the effectiveness of our Websites, offers and advertising campaigns.
+Pixels are largely used for the same reasons as cookies, i.e. to analyse the number of people who use our website or, if the user's e-mail program allows HTML, to determine whether and when an e-mail was opened.
+Pixels help us to check and optimise the effectiveness of our Websites, offers and advertising campaigns.
 Pixels do not provide us with personal information and do not enable us to track users.
 Pixels are usually used in conjunction with cookies.
 If you have deactivated the use of cookies in your browser, then the pixel will only report an anonymous website visit.

 We also use pixel-based and cookie-based conversion tracking technologies in order to be able to measure the success of our advertising campaigns, for example.
 To this end we use technologies provided by Google, Yahoo!, Bing etc. The following links contain information these providers have published with regard to cookies and opting out: